matthiasprobst/synpivimage/README.md

 py -m pip install -e ".[test]"
 ```

-Then, excute `pytest` in the reposiory directory:
+Then, execute `pytest` in the repository directory:

 ```bash
 pytest